Total Cycle Assist FAQ

 - Do not inform the local authorities until photographic evidence has been collected of the scene and, if the accident is serious, the cause of the accident has been witnessed by police and/or your solicitor

 If your claim is thought to be worth less than £1,000 then this will be referred to the Small Claims Court.
 The solicitor that you speak to will let you know if this is the case and will pass a Small Claims pack to you.
 TCA do not support these cases as legal costs cannot be recovered from a 3rd party insurer, even if the case is successful.
 For this reason it is uneconomic for TCA to fund small claims.
 In the Small Claims Court injury cases are pursued by litigants in person, the court staff are able to provide assistance.
 The solicitor who contacts you will be able to advise you further in these types of cases.

 Always ring the TCA helpline.
 They will advise you of the best course of action and help you assess if it is your fault.
 In any case, never admit liability before speaking to TCA.

 We will contact you in advance of your membership expiring to enable you to maintain your cover.

 If you have moved house or changed email address, visit the Memberzone at the TCA website or email us at email@example.com

 Yes, it is important to check your bike over every time you ride.
 In particular:

-- Check your bike, tyres, brakes, lights, gears and chain in good working order - just like you would a car.
+- Check your bike's tyres, brakes, lights, gears and chain are in good working order - just like you would a car.
 Your local bike shop should be able to offer you a service package to suit you;

 - Make sure you invest in a decent helmet and wear it all times, no matter how short the journey - your helmet could save your life.